Are you considering launching an e-commerce store? Now might be the right time.

 Step 4: Customize Your Store Settings

-They completely transform the way your ecommerce website looks, giving it a unique appearance even when thousands of other users download the very same theme.
+Shopify themes are like your personal fairy godmother.
+They completely transform the way your e-commerce website looks, giving it a unique appearance even when thousands of other users download the very same theme.

+How is this possible?
 You can make simple changes by editing your settings.

 Select Themes from the left navigation menu.
 You’ll see your live theme in a box at the very top.

-The second button is ‘Customize Theme.’
-Clicking on it will direct you to a page that controls all the basic functionality of your store.
+The second button is Customize Theme.
+Clicking it will direct you to a page that controls all the basic functionality of your store.
 This is where you can make big changes and test out all features to understand what your website is truly capable of.

 Other options let you reposition elements on pages, including showing product images on the left, right, or center of the page.
 You can also choose whether you’d like to display social media icons, such as like, tweet, pin, or +1.

-Step 5: List Products on Your Ecommerce Website
+Step 5: List Products on Your E-commerce Website

 Pay attention to products that could do with some SEO optimization, including their name, description, and URL.
 Try to add as many details as you can to give your customer a clear idea about your products.